freehat704/Learning_Guide/learning/theory.md

 ===============
 [Back To The Learning Guide Home Page](../README.md)

+This section talks about studies in learning, applications of these studies, self studies, and some of my opinion mixed in.
+I've done some work in technical writing, but I didn't want this to sound dry, so I've sprinkled in some of my own opinion and added stories where they were needed.
+Some of my writing is from years ago, and I'm just going back and editing it now.
+It's all just a work in progress and I'm slowly editing this page, so add issues if you see them.
+Disclaimer: I'm not a scientist, although I've done a few years of academic research, so I generally know what I'm looking at when I'm reading an academic journal.

 ## On Beginning

 Beginning something new can be terrifying.
 I have a whole portion of the psychological effects later on.
 Here's a spoken word speech on beginning: